PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Generate and print an encryption key.

+.. function:: setConsoleConnectionsLogging(enabled)

+  .. versionadded:: 1.2.0

+  Whether to log the opening and closing of console connections.

+  :param bool enabled: Default to true.

 .. function:: setKey(key)

   Use ``key`` as shared secret between the client and the server